yedeveloper/qutest/README.md

 ## To run the project

 You need to clone the repo, then, run the `npm install` to install all the dependencies.
+Create a `.env` file to add the variable for the api call.

+Add `REACT_APP_BASE_URL=https://swapi.dev/planets/` to the `.env` file.

-Once all dependencies are installed you can run `npm start` to start the project and see it working.
+Once all dependencies are installed and the environment variable is setted, you can run `npm start` to start the project and see it working.

+## Issues

+If any issue is detected, please let me know here in the repository or send me an email.

 ## Available Scripts